 Self-Guided Oberlin Origins Tours

 Are you unable to attend a guided tour?
 Then drop by during our open hours for a self-guided experience of the popular Oberlin Origins tour.
 Visitors are provided with a tablet that will take them through the first floor of the 1866 Monroe House.
 Learn about the events and individuals that shaped Oberlin’s first one hundred years, including stories of those who lived in the Monroe House.
-Topics include Oberlin's beginnings as a Christian utopia, coeducation, and abolition.
+Topics include Oberlin's beginnings as a Christian Perfectionist community, coeducation, and abolition.

 - Available Tuesday-Saturday, 10:00am-3:00pm (last entry at 2:30pm), year round.

 Free for members, college students with a valid ID, and children under 18 accompanied by an adult.
 Also free for active duty military personnel and their families as part of the Blue Star Museums program.

 The Oberlin Origins guided 30-minute tour of the 1866 Monroe House first floor is available Tuesday and Thursday at 10:30 a.m. and 1:30 p.m.
 The Oberlin Origins + the Little Red Schoolhouse tour is offered on Saturdays at at 10:30 a.m. and 1:30 p.m.
 Visit our events calendar for availability and pricing as advanced registration is required for guided tours at this time.